 Mind models, to me, are the most fascinating phenomenon in the world.
 They are what differentiates human beings from all other living creatures (that we know of).

 But there is more.
 Dreams, fantasies, desires, visions, ideas (eg. by entrepreneurs and artists) also are mind models.
 And these mind models have brought progress for the human species.
-So, by far not all mind models are bad.
-Mind models, to me, are the most fascinating phenomenon in the world.
+So, by far not all mind models are bad (as far as there exist universal ‘good’ and ‘bad’; some groups always benefit more than others, and often what is good for one group may be bad for another).
+Anyway, mind models, to me, are the most fascinating phenomenon in the human world.
 They are what differentiates human beings from all other living creatures (that we know of).

 Realities that we create to shape ourselves.